 Note that when filling the form your:

 From the behavioural foundation of our eating habits to the roles of nutrients in our bodies, the AHN major will give you a thorough understanding of all aspects of human nutrition.
 Lectures lay out the theoretical groundwork.
 Labs allow you to apply your knowledge.
 Seminar courses support the social science component of your curriculum and allow for small group discussions to explore topics of interest.
 Our goal is to ensure that YOU are at the centre of your learning experience.
-So, you may also take courses that give you hands-on experience in the field of nutrition:
+You may also take the following courses that give you hands-on experience in the field of nutrition:

 NUTR*3500 Research Internship in AHN